Skip to main content

 The following data offer a benchmark for tracking the Brooks School’s efforts to increase the diversity of our community.
 We follow university practices for collecting and reporting data, which are determined in large part by federal mandates.

-Notes: Few students report “unknown.”
+Notes: Data from Fall 2022 (N = 691) and Fall 2024 (N= 655).
+Few students report “unknown.”
 “International” includes non-U.S. citizens and those with a non-permanent resident status.
 UG = undergraduate, MHA = Master of Health Administration, MPA = Master of Public Administration.

-Notes: Few faculty and staff report “unknown,” and only two fit the definition of international, thus we do not tabulate this separately.
-“University faculty” includes Assistant, Associate, and Full tenure-track faculty; “RTE” includes research, teaching, and extension faculty; “staff” include administrative and student services roles; and “other” includes all faculty modifiers (acting, adjunct, courtesy, emeritus/a, and visiting), postdocs, and temporary staff.
+Notes: 2022 (N = 141) and Fall 2024 (N= 186).
+Few faculty and staff report “unknown,” and few fit the definition of international, thus we do not tabulate this separately.
+“TTT faculty” includes Assistant, Associate, and Full tenured or tenure-track faculty; “RTE” includes research, teaching, and extension faculty; “staff” include administrative and student services roles; and “other titles” include acting, adjunct, courtesy, emeritus/a, and visiting faculty; postdocs; and temporary staff.

 University-Wide Demographic Data